jvelar01/BicimadGrupo13/README.md

 # BICIMAD Data Analysis

 This repository contains data and scripts related to the analysis of BICIMAD, a public bicycle sharing system in Madrid, Spain.
 The repository includes a folder, `datos`, which contains the extracted information from the registers of BICIMAD for the years 2017 and 2018, and of March of 2019.
 Additionally, the repository includes a PDF document, `Memoria_Práctica_BICIMAD___PRPA.pdf`, which provides a detailed explanation of the study and the business case, showcasing the insights obtained from the analysis.
-The folder `programa` contains all the necessary items to execute the analysis, although we had problems importing the json documents, as they are too heavy.
+The folder `program` contains all the necessary items to execute the analysis.

+In the folder `program` the user will find two files.
+This is in case the user does not want to use the Raspberries PI cluster.
+In case the user wants to use the cluster, he or she must use the python script by the name of `bicimad_cluster` inside this folder.

 ## Files
+- `Ejecucion_cluster`: This txt file shows the upload and execution of the script in the Raspberries PI Cluster.

-- `datos`: This folder contains all the information we extracted from our analysis
+- `datos`: This folder contains all the information we extracted from our analysis locally.

 - `datos_2017`: This folder (inside `datos`) contains the data extracted from the registers of BICIMAD for the year 2017.
 It includes various attributes such as timestamp, user ID, bicycle ID, station ID, and other relevant information.